 EDB is the file format of the Exchange Server Database.
-The database contains various mailboxes of different users who have an account in Exchange.
+The database contains various mailboxes of different users who have an account in MS Exchange.
 Each mailbox has important emails, sent emails, attachments, contacts, notes, calendar details, etc.

 Exchange Server 2019 and 2016